Step-by-Step Guide

 1

 Open your Replit project.
-In the left sidebar, click the 🔒 Secrets padlock icon (or look for "Secrets" in the Tools menu).
+Look for "Secrets" in the Tools menu on the right.

 2